RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Abstract

 \section{Abstract}

-Efficiently finding targets in complex environments is fundamental to real-world embodied applications.
-While recent advances in multimodal foundation models have enabled zero-shot object goal navigation, allowing robots to search for arbitrary objects without fine-tuning, existing methods face two key limitations: (1) heavy reliance on precise depth and pose information provided by simulators, which restricts applicability in real-world scenarios; and (2) lack of in-context learning (ICL) capability, making it difficult to quickly adapt to new environments, as in leveraging short videos.
+Efficient target localization and autonomous navigation in complex environments are fundamental to real-world embodied applications.
+While recent advances in multimodal foundation models have enabled zero-shot object goal navigation, allowing robots to search for arbitrary objects without fine-tuning, existing methods face two key limitations: (1) heavy reliance on ground-truth depth and pose information, which restricts applicability in real-world scenarios; and (2) lack of visual in-context learning (VICL) capability to extract geometric and semantic priors from environmental context, as in a short traversal video.
 To address these challenges, we propose \projname, a novel zero-shot, open-vocabulary semantic navigation framework that operates using only a monocular camera.
-Leveraging powerful 3D foundation models, \projname\ eliminates the dependency on depth and pose while exhibiting strong ICL capability.
-By simply observing a short video of a new environment, the system can also significantly improve task efficiency without requiring architectural modifications or fine-tuning.
+Leveraging powerful 3D foundation models, \projname\ eliminates the dependency on depth and pose while exhibiting strong VICL capability.
+By simply observing a short video of the target environment, the system can also significantly improve task efficiency without requiring architectural modifications or task-specific retraining.
 The framework integrates several key components: keyframe-based 3D reconstruction, semantic point cloud generation, vision-language model (VLM)-driven exploration value estimation, high-level adaptive waypoint selection, and low-level action execution.
-Experiments on the HM3D benchmark and real-world environments demonstrate that \projname\ achieves competitive performance in terms of navigation success rate and exploration efficiency, while showing superior ICL adaptability, with no previous 3D mapping of the environment required.
+Experiments on the HM3D benchmark and real-world environments demonstrate that \projname\ achieves competitive performance in terms of navigation success rate and exploration efficiency, while showing superior VICL adaptability, with no previous 3D mapping of the environment required.